fasiha/callbag-switch-map-operator/README.md

 # callbag-flat-map-operator

-Callbag operator implemeting `flatmap`, allowing you to specify
+Callbag operator implemeting `flatmap`, allowing you to map each element of a source callbag to a new callbag, and optionally to custom-collapse each pair of original/new elements into a final source callbag.
-1. a `mapper: a -> b` function to create a new callbag from each element emitted by the original source, and
-2. a `flattener: (a, b) -> c` function that combines each element of the original source and each element of the callbag spawned by that source,

-and collects the result in the resulting callbag.

 This library contains a single function that implements the example in [`callbag-flatten`](https://github.com/staltz/callbag-flatten)'s README showing the basic pattern of calling `map` inside `map`, and then `flatten`ing.
 That is, its [implementation](index.js), is a combination of existing callbag operators (namely, `pipe`, `map`, and `flatten`), so there is absolutely no magic here.
 (Compare this to the [`callbag-flat-map`](https://github.com/avinashcodes/callbag-flat-map) which implements this operator from scratch, and is not as readily inspectable.)